jiayiliujiayi/jiayiliu.me/content/author/admin/_index.md

 organizations = [ { name = "UTHealth", url = "" } ]

 # Short bio (displayed in user profile at end of posts)
 bio = "Atypical Med student with “obsessive compulsory personality”.
-Interested in data science and bioinformatics.
+Interested in cancer research and bioinformatics.
 A heavy user of R. Crazy about any data that is logical, explicit, flat and sparse. "

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = ""

 # List (academic) interests or hobbies
 interests = [
-  "Data Science",
-  "Bionformatics"
+  "Translational Research",
+  "Cancer Biology",
+  "Bioinfomatics"
 ]

 # List qualifications (such as academic degrees)